• Skip to primary navigation

 • Broth - Any broth you have on hand will work in this recipe.
 I prefer vegetable or chicken broth.
 A high quality broth adds more flavor to your soup.
 Want to keep this soup vegetarian friendly?
 Use vegetable broth.

-• Hash browns - Diced, frozen hash browns work best in this recipe.
-You're welcome to substitute with fresh diced potatoes.
+• Hash browns - Diced hash browns, frozen or fresh, work in this recipe.

 Tips and tricks